Hybrid Printing: Is It Right For Your Business?

 Hybrid Printing technology combines traditional printing technology with inkjet on a single-pass print system.
 It allows your business optimal performance by blending analog and digital with UV inks or water-based ink for your printing processes.

 Traditional printing methods consist of multiple sections where printing plates are used to press ink onto virtually any substrate with high quality.
-High quality and speed are the first consideration for analog prints as they are considered the benchmark quality for print runs.
+This high quality and speed are the first consideration for analog prints as they are considered the benchmark quality for print runs.

 While the first hybrid early printing presses were appearing around the 1990s, they are just now entering the market with the ability to match up to standards within recent years.